wjohnsson/kanki/README.md

 5. kanki will export to a file called `kanki_export.txt` which you can then import to Anki (using `file > import...`) to a deck of your choosing.
 Make sure you have the card type kanki (or whatever you've renamed it to), select "Fields separated by: Comma" and "Allow HTML in fields".

+6. Unfortunately some of the words looked up may be missing from the dictionary.
+These will be written to `kanki_failed_words.txt` which you can then manually fix and add later.

 ![Preview of what an import should look like](img/import.PNG)

 ### Import kanki card type into Anki